Pylons/pyramid/docs/narr/firstapp.rst

    config.begin()

-The :meth:`repoze.bfg.configuration.Configurator.begin` method tells the the system that application configuration has begun.
+The :meth:`repoze.bfg.configuration.Configurator.begin` method tells the system that application configuration has begun.
 In particular, this causes the :term:`application registry` associated with this configurator to become the "current" application registry, meaning that code which attempts to use the application registry :term:`thread local` will obtain the registry associated with the configurator.
 This is an explicit step because it's sometimes convenient to use a configurator without causing the registry associated with the configurator to become "current".

 .. note::